tmischke999/QA-Academy/Curriculum/Syllabus.md

-# Syllabus for QA Academy Program
+# QA Academy Program Syllabus

-## Intensive and In-Depth Quality Assurance Curriculum

----

 ## Program Overview
 This six-month program provides comprehensive training in QA methodologies, tools, and best practices.
 Whether participants are new to QA or looking to deepen their understanding, the structured curriculum ensures a strong foundation through twice-weekly classes, assignments, hands-on projects, and monthly assessments.
 Participants will start with manual techniques and progress to automation for a holistic learning experience.